Cross-search all of Miami's Gale newspaper archives in a single interface.

 A Cumulative Index to 70 years of German Life and Letters with names and subject cross-indexes created by Gordon Burgess and J. Mellis and available from the Blackwell website.

-GMID contains more than 4,500 US and international full-text market research reports, offering in-depth strategic analysis for consumer, industrial and service sectors.
+GMID (also known as Euromonitor) contains more than 4,500 US and international full-text market research reports, offering in-depth strategic analysis for consumer, industrial and service sectors.
 It also has statistics on consumer market size data for over 300 product categories across 52 counties.